 - Undergraduates currently completing their freshman year or higher are eligible.

-- Graduate students are eligible.
+- Graduate students (including Professional MS students) are eligible.

-- Applicants must be authorized to work in the U.S.
+- Applicants must be authorized to work in the U.S. Some positions may require U.S. citizenship or permanent residency due to funding restrictions.

 - If offered a position, F visa students would need to work with their home institution to obtain necessary authorizations.